gskabdwal/assistant-pirate-ai/README.md

 ## Overview

 This project evolves over 30 days to build a fully functional AI Voice Agent.
-As of Day 19, we've implemented streaming LLM responses for real-time AI conversations.
-The latest updates include WebSocket-based streaming responses from Google Gemini with seamless integration into the voice pipeline.
+As of Day 20, we've implemented Murf WebSocket streaming for real-time TTS generation.
+The latest updates include streaming LLM responses that are sent directly to Murf's WebSocket API for immediate audio generation with base64 audio output.

 ### Project Structure